weaviate/weaviate-io/developers/weaviate/concepts/reranking.md

 # tags: ['basics']
 ---

-Reranking seeks to improve search relevance by reordering the result set returned by a [retriever](../modules/retriever-vectorizer-modules/index.md) with a different model.
+Reranking seeks to improve search relevance by reordering the result set returned by a search with a different model.

 Reranking computes a relevance score between the query and each data object, and returns the list of objects sorted from the most to the least relevant.
 Computing this score for all `(query, data_object)` pairs would typically be prohibitively slow, which is why reranking is used as a second stage after retrieving the relevant objects first.